languara/languara-fuelphp/README.md

 Or you can check the commands and their usage here:

 <pre><code>
-$ php oil r languara:translate
+$ php oil r languara:translate [options]
 </code></pre>

 to translate the texts you already have in your lang directory.
+You can also select the type of translation you want to perform, Machine or Human.
+It's set to machine by default.

 <pre><code>
 $ php oil r languara:pull